Thursday, April 26, 2018

 “In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.
 He was given authority, glory and sovereign power; all nations and peoples of every language worshiped him.
 His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed."
 (Daniel 7:13-14, emphasis added)

-Note the words of Jerome in his commentary on Daniel 7:13:
+Jerome wrote the following in commenting on Daniel 7:13:

 “And behold, there came One with the clouds of heaven like unto the Son of man.”
 He who was described in the dream of Nebuchadnezzar as a rock cut without hands, which also grew to be a large mountain, and which smashed the earthenware, the iron, the bronze, the silver, and the gold is now introduced as the very person of the Son of man, so as to indicate in the case of the Son of God how He took upon Himself human flesh; according to the statement which we read in the Acts of the Apostles: ‘Ye men of Galilee, why stand ye gazing up towards heaven?
 This Jesus who has been taken up from you into heaven, shall so come in like manner as ye have seen Him going into heaven' (Acts 1:11)”.